lindsaycarbonell/reese-proto/README.md

 Blue Wagon is a product produced by Reese News Lab at the University of North Carolina at Chapel Hill.
 Founders of the project: Lindsay Carbonell, Kendra Benner, Danny Nett and Li Zhang.
 More information about this project can be found <a href="http://reesenewslab.org/projects/blue-wagon/">here</a>.
+Videography by <a href="https://vimeo.com/jordanmiron">Jordan Miron</a> and <a href="http://lexinamer.com/">Lexi Namer</a>.
+Video editing by Jordan Miron, Lindsay Carbonell, and Kendra Benner.

 <h3>Instructions for Web Developer</h3>